fuzziqersoftware/newserv/README.md

 Some commands only work on the game server and not on the proxy server.
 The chat commands are:

 * Information commands
     * `$li`: Shows basic information about the lobby or game you're in.
-If you're on the proxy server, shows information about your connection (remote Guild Card number, client ID, etc.) instead.
+If you're on the proxy server, shows information about your connection instead (remote Guild Card number, client ID, etc.).
     * `$what` (game server only): Shows the type, name, and stats of the nearest item on the ground.

 * Personal state commands